AusDTO/dta-website/_posts/2017-06-23-open-source-library.md

 - **dramatically reducing time to see value** --- our own Marketplace used open source code from the UK to deliver a transacting platform in just five weeks --- five months ahead of the original schedule

-- **reducing effort through adaptive re-use** --- existing services can be efficiently re-purposed for new uses.
+- **reducing effort through adaptive re-use** --- existing services can be efficiently repurposed for new uses.
 For example, the citizenship interview booking service we feature started life as a tool for scheduling  prison appointments.
 It’s suitable for many other applications of agreeing people, place, and time

 - **boosting capability and learning** --- studying how other teams have worked through their challenge can really help new projects conquer their learning curve on new projects